Microsoft’s AI lets bots predict pauses and interrupt conversations

 “If Xiaoice is telling a story, she will not be easily interrupted by murmurs and chats, unless there is explicit intent from the user to stop.
 Similarly, on Yeelight, when Xiaoice is handling a high-value IoT task, such as charging status of a robot vacuum, Xiaoice will choose to skip non-explicit intent from users, such as injections like ‘umm’ or ‘huh’,” Wang said.

-The advance to give machines more natural ways to talk to humans isn’t just designed to make it easier to get things done, but to make casual chit-chat more attractive, something Microsoft has long maintained can lead to higher levels of user engagement.
-That’s probably why Amazon introduced multi-turn dialogue for Alexa to answer follow-up questions and again plan to host the Alexa Prize to find bots that can maintain a conversation for 20 minutes.
+Giving machines more natural ways to talk to humans isn’t just designed just to make it easier to get things done, it’s aimed at making casual chit-chat more attractive, something Microsoft has long maintained can lead to higher levels of user engagement.
+That’s probably why Amazon introduced multi-turn dialogue for Alexa to answer follow-up questions and agains plan to host the Alexa Prize to find bots that can maintain a conversation for 20 minutes.

 Microsoft AI and Research Group VP Harry Shum has said the company will roll out bots like Zo and Xiaoice to every country with a population of more than 100 million people.